manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Safe_Attachments.md

-# Module 2 - Lab 2 - Exercise 1 - Implement a Safe Attachments policy
+# Learning Path 2 - Lab 2 - Exercise 1 - Implement a Safe Attachments policy

 You now have a Global admin account set up for Holly Dickson, and you're signed into Microsoft 365 as Holly.
 In this first phase of your pilot project for Adatum, you want to create a Safe Attachments policy and turn on Microsoft Defender for Office 365, which provides advanced threat protection for SharePoint, OneDrive, and Microsoft Teams.